01rfcberlin/robocup-blockly/README.md

 ## Installation

-In the project directory, run `npm install`
+In the project directory, copy the media/ folder once like this: `cp -r blockly/media/ public/media`.
+Then run `npm install`.

 ## Build